 Teaching Computation in the Sciences

-MATLAB is powerful tool for teaching computation because it allows for robust data analysis, data visualization and exploration, modeling, and working with real data sets.
+MATLAB is useful tool for teaching computation because it allows for robust data analysis, data visualization and exploration, modeling, and working with real data sets.
 If the use of MATLAB is scaffolded in a course or curriculum, it is a tool that can help students develop computational skills and build self-efficacy.
-When combined with collaborative learning techniques and effective assessments, MATLAB can be a useful tool for teaching computation.
-In addition, it is user-friendly and there is a low threshold for incorporating MATLAB in the classroom.
-The low threshold is highlighted in the getting started with MATLAB section with presentations on the range of MATLAB teaching capabilities and a list of resources for MATLAB training.
+When combined with collaborative learning techniques and effective assessments, MATLAB can be an effective and powerful tool for teaching computation.

 Explore teaching activities, essays, and course descriptions submitted by educators.